 Her teaching background includes additional experience in Reading Recovery.
 She spent two years as a K-12 District Math Coordinator and has led countless teacher and academic coach trainings.

-As a member of the New Mexico Peace Choir, our Bookkeeper and Administrative Assistant Kathy Azar traveled to Europe in 2017 to participate in the World Peace Choral Festival in Vienna, Austria.
+As a member of the New Mexico Peace Choir, Kathy Azar our traveled to Europe in 2017 to participate in the World Peace Choral Festival in Vienna, Austria.

 She brings her love of music to CSCA’s students as the school’s music teacher, where she encourages the children to use their voices as instruments.

 Kathy brings over 40 years of experience to our school.
 You can find her volunteering for all of the school’s field trips, joining her twin grandchildren who are also Chinook students, where she enjoys watching all the CSCA children experience “Life is Our Classroom.”

 Christi Rein has volunteered for many organizations over the years; Casa Angelica, PB & J, CLN Kids, and in 2011 the Austin Safeplace Domestic violence shelter recognized her with an award for being the longest and most dedicated volunteer.

 Christi has served on many boards to include Vice President of is a certified Integrative Nutrition Health Coach with a passion for working with children.
 She utilizes over 25 years experience of using food to fuel and heal the body, and personal experience understanding the importance of embracing a positive self image, to teach children self respect and respect of others through proper nutrition, gardening, cooking, yoga, meditation, and art.

 Christi is a member of the Austin Business Travel Association, President of New Mexico Entertainment & Digital Industry Association, and currently serves on the board for New Mexico S.A.F.E House Domestic violence shelter.